CatalinCsnMaster/kreat/README.md

 npm run start
 ```

-will start the Vendure server and [worker](https://www.vendure.io/docs/developer-guide/vendure-worker/) processes from
-the `src` directory.

 ## Migrations

-[Migrations](https://www.vendure.io/docs/developer-guide/migrations/) allow safe updates to the database schema.
+[Migrations] allow safe updates to the database schema.

 The following npm scripts can be used to generate migrations: